Zach Agnos

 Path to Baseball

-In the summer of 2021, Agnos played for the Bourne Braves in the Cape Cod Baseball League, where he aimed to concentrate on his pitching skills.
-His fastball, which was clocked between 93 and 95 mph, caught the attention of scouts, leading to increased interest in his pitching capabilities.
-Upon returning to East Carolina, he continued to excel as both an infielder and a pitcher, slashing .330/.405/.479 with seven home runs and 15 doubles in 2022.
-His earned run average (ERA) dropped to 2.31 in 23+1⁄3 innings, and he was recognized as a second-team All-American as a utility player by Baseball America and D1Baseball.
+In the summer of 2021, Agnos played for the Bourne Braves of the Cape Cod Baseball League.
+He asked to focus on pitching during the summer collegiate season, and his fastball, which sat between 93 and 95 mph, drew the attention of professional scouts.
+After his sophomore year, he committed to emphasizing pitching alongside his infield work, and his profile sharpened.
+In 2022, he slashed .330/.405/.479 with seven home runs and 15 doubles, and his earned run average dropped to 2.31 over 23+1⁄3 innings.
+He was named a second-team All-American as a utility player by Baseball America and D1Baseball, and he also represented the United States at the 2022 Haarlem Baseball Week tournament.

 Zach Agnos Career